HOW TO GET RID OF GREASY HAIR

 4. The Emergency Fix

-Picture the scene: it's date night and you'll be at work until late, which means no chance to wash away the day's greasy locks before you head out – nightmare!
-Don't panic: there's a perfect quick fix for when time is short.
 Dry shampoos, like TRESemmé Fresh Start Dry Shampoo, absorb excess oil from hair and help eliminate odor, leaving locks looking refreshed and revitalized.
-Use it in between washes, or in emergencies when your hair needs a quick freshen up: it's our favorite fail-safe for how to get rid of greasy hair.
+Use it in between washes or anytime your hair needs a quick freshen up: it's our favorite fail-safe for how to get rid of greasy hair.

 5. Wake Up and Wash